MA (Hons) Fine Art (5-year Undergraduate programme that combines Fine Art and History of Art)

 What’s different about this programme?

-MA (Hons) Fine Art is an undergraduate five-year degree that, unlike many Fine Art degrees, has an equal split between the study of art history and studio based art practice.
-In the first two years you study core courses in Art and History of Art alongside a choice of courses offered by ECA or other Schools in the College of Arts, Humanities and Social Sciences.
-In History of Art we have specialists in global art, including Chinese and Islamic, which you will study alongside the Italian renaissance, Impressionism and contemporary art.
-In Art you will experience the expanded field of art practice in first year and be allocated a studio tutor in second year whose studio practice is related to your interests.
-In third and fourth years you will chose from a range of specialised topics in History of Art and develop a more independent approach to your studio practice in Art.
-In your final year you will write a 10,000 word dissertation on a research topic of your own choosing and develop a body of art work for the degree show exhibition.
+Fine Art MA (Hons) is a five-year undergraduate degree, which unlike many other Fine Art degrees, is an equal split between History of Art and studio-based art practice.
+In the first two years, you will study core courses in both Art and History of Art, alongside a choice of courses offered by ECA and other Schools within the College of Arts, Humanities and Social Sciences.
+You will have the opportunity to learn from specialists in a variety of periods and geographies.
+We offer courses in Global Art, including Chinese, Islamic, Pre-Hispanic and South Asian art; pre-modern, modernist, and contemporary European artistic movements, among them the Italian Renaissance, European Modernism and Scottish art; as well contemporary eco-critical art, feminist art and activism, and arts and crafts movements.
+In third and fourth years, you will choose from a range of specialised topics in History of Art and develop a more independent approach to your studio practice in Art.
+In you final year, you will write a 10,000-word dissertation a research topic of your own choosing and develop a body of work which you will exhibit in the Degree Show.